 NHS Lothian remunerates its non-executive members on a notional day basis.
-Those non-executive members of the NHS Lothian Board who are also Chairs or Vice Chairs of IJBs are given an additional notional day's remuneration in recognition of the additional time required to undertake those roles.
+Those nonexecutive members of the NHS Lothian Board who are also Chairs or Vice Chairs of IJBs are given an additional notional day's remuneration in recognition of the additional time required to undertake those roles.
 This remuneration is £8,929 per annum (PY £8,842).
-Carolyn Hirst is Chair of IJB and receives an additional day's remuneration specifically for this role as Chair of the IJB in 2021/22.
+Carolyn Hirst was the Chair of the IJB throughout 2021/22 and received an additional day of remuneration specifically for this role as Chair of the IJB.